Nund Rishi: Literary works

 Noor-ud-Din spread his teachings or message through poems, commonly known as shruks.
 (Note: Nund Rishi's poetry is known as "Shruks" or "Koshur Kuran".
 Koshur Kuran means a translated version of the original text of Qur'an.)
-His poems have four to six lines each and evolve around religious themes, highlight moral principles, and often call for peace.
+His poems have four to six lines each and revolve around religious themes, highlight moral principles, and often call for peace.
 He strived for Hindu–Muslim unity.
 One of his prominent poems is Ann poshi teli yeli wan poshi, which translates as "Food will thrive only as long as the woods survive".

 Kashmiri poet Lal Ded was Noor-ud-Din's contemporary and had a great impact on his spiritual growth.
 Some scholars argue that he was her disciple, and associate his poetry with the Bhakti movement, although others disagree.